flipxcrsp/Beyond_the_pitch/README.md

 > Exploring security tools & learning platforms:
 >
-> HTB, TryHackMe, and Cybrary are training grounds.
+> HTB, TryHackMe, & Cybrary are excellent training grounds.
 The tools inside them are the real story.